 Eventful was the time: From flamers attacking us with comments displaying a level of stupidity I never thought possible, to full-blown hacker attacks on the site, one total breakdown of the site with subsequent reloading and salvaging the server contents.
-This last one was quite heavy, barely avoiding loosing months of writing.
+This last one was quite heavy, barely avoiding losing months of writing.

-This was just around the time when I reviewed The Diary of The Gentle Storm; one of the rare records receiving a straight 10/10 rating on the blog.
+This was just around the time when I reviewed The Diary of The Gentle Storm.
+One of the rare records that got a straight 10/10 rating on the blog.
 As you may imagine, Anneke and Arjen Lucassen were a lot on my mind at that time.
-Then this; I thought I’d seen a ghost.
+And then this, I thought I’d seen a ghost.

 Leaves’ Eyes released their Viking piece King of Kings some time ago in 2015, thus placing themselves onto the Best of..
 Tome II edition.
 And they again added some more oomph and quality to their tune.
 This is a steady progression of this band and they need to be watched.

-Caladan Brood brought Echoes of Battle to the blog and made it into the Best of… Tome II.
-Judging by the song structure, lyrics and delivery, their style is classified Black Metal, but is it really?
-If anything, it is their very own brand of Black Metal and they got me interested in the Malazan Book of the Fallen big time.
+Caladan Brood brought Echoes of Battle to the blog.
+And made it into the Best of… Tome II.
+Judging by the song structure, lyrics and delivery, their style is classified as Black Metal, but is it really?
+If anything, it is their very own brand of Black Metal.
+Yet, they got me interested in the Malazan Book of the Fallen big time.
 Hey, that’s at least something right there, ain’t it?
-But seriously, their somewhat geeky brand of #metal actually hooked me hard.
-I am still laughing that they are based in Salt Lake City – home of the mighty Mormons.
-And black metallers are not necessarily straight followers of the nailed god.
+But seriously, their somewhat geeky brand of metal actually hooked me hard.
+I am still laughing that they are based in Salt Lake City, home of the mighty Mormons.
+And Black Metal adepts are not necessarily straight followers of the nailed god.
 Got the drift?
 Good ‘un.

 Speaking about going off the beaten track, someone suggested to look into Tiamat as well.
-Now, it is not the latest 2012 disc The Scarred People (a real disappointment, boring to hell..) that got my undivided attention, but really the ’94 delivery Wildhoney.
+Now, it is not the latest 2012 disc The Scarred People (a real disappointment, boring to hell..) that got my undivided attention.
+But really the ’94 delivery Wildhoney.
 This one is really good, but you gotta be in the mood for it to enjoy the somewhat psychedelic, but thoughtful type of music.
 Straight metallers abstain!
 ‘Tis not your cup of tea.

 Halloween, Thanksgiving – you name it.
-But also old masters proving to us they can still do stellar Heavy Metal.
+But also old masters proving to us they can still do stellar Heavy and Thrash Metal.
 The latest delivery Book of Souls of Iron Maiden in September 2015 is one of them.
 Probably one of the best records they ever did after The Number of the Beast and this already after a long and distinguished career.

 Speaking of sub-genres, the free wheeling island thrash metallers of Blynd just made it onto this Best off… edition.
-Blynd from the beautiful island of Cyprus will hit us with some brutal #metal waves early November 2015 on Liber Sum.
-Hard tack in taste, but very good #metal in quality.
-But it is a brand of #metal that is for sure not for the classical nerds.
+Blynd from the beautiful island of Cyprus will hit us with some brutal metal waves early November 2015 on Liber Sum.
+Hard tack in taste, but very good metal in quality.
+But it is a brand of metal that is for sure not for the classical nerds.
 Only real metalheads allowed in their backyard.

-I will continue this drive during the next months, moving more into ’80s and what happened there with #metal facing the mighty disco movement.
+I will continue this drive during the next months, moving more into ’80s and what happened there with metal facing the mighty disco movement.
 Judas Priest and Black Sabbath come to mind or Dio with the unforgettable Ronnie James of the amazing voice taking the lead after a long career covering – ironically – the former band as frontman.
 Of course at the same time concentrating on new releases and older ones, as they strike my fancy.